Irving-Hua/ENSE350/lab3/README.md

-# Lab 2
+# Lab 3
-The RSA Cryptosystem programming
+The Newton-Raphson, Bisection and Secant method for solving approximate roots problem within the error limit

 ### About
 ```